-The Bannerghatta Rehabilitation Centre (BRC), started jointly with the Karnataka Forest Department, is a 7-acre rescue and rehabilitation centre managed by WRRC.
+The Bannerghatta Rehabilitation Centre (BRC), started jointly with the Karnataka Forest Department, is a 7-acre rescue and rehabilitation center managed by WRRC.
 BRC has a surgery room, an animal kitchen, pre- and post-operative holding areas, reptile enclosures (pits), macaque enclosures, aviaries of different sizes, and housing for the staff who live there.
-The macaques and the parakeets have swings, tyres, climbing scaffolds, and other enrichment tools to keep themselves active and engaged.
+The macaques and the parakeets have swings, tires, climbing scaffolds, and other enrichment tools to keep themselves active and engaged.

 Animals that come to BRC have generally been confiscated from the wildlife trade and display, rescued after accidents, or kept as pets until better sense prevailed.

 BRC is on the outskirts of Bangalore, on the northern edge of Bannerghatta National Park.
 It is an area frequented by elephants, leopards, and wild boars, and is home to many small mammals, snakes, and a large number of birds.
 Because of the presence of wildlife, the centre closes at dusk.
-At night, the gate is shut and the surrounding electric fence is turned on, partly as protection against curious elephants—and partly to discourage curious strangers from wandering in.
+At night, the gate is shut, and the surrounding electric fence is turned on, partly as protection against curious elephants—and partly to discourage curious strangers from wandering in.